 Documents published by the Building and Housing group, MBIE to help people comply with the performance standards of the Building Code.
 There is one Compliance Document for each of the Building Code's 35 clauses.
 Compliance Documents contain Acceptable Solutions and Verification Methods, and provide one way of establishing compliance with a particular clause of the Building Code.
-The full list of Compliance Documents are available from the Building and Housing (MBIE) website.
+The full list of Compliance Documents are available from the Building Performance (MBIE) website.
 See also Compliance Schedules & BWOFs.

 See Commercial Buildings.